cjhi/OCR/README.md

 In follow_directions, we process the found text and check to see if there is any text relevant to the Neato - primarily, the phrases “Turn right,” “Turn left,” “Go,” “Stop,” or “Back up”.
 After interpreting this text, velocity commands are sent to the Neato to follow these directions.

-##Design Decisions
+## Design Decisions
-Describe a design decision you had to make when working on your project and what you ultimately did (and why)?
-These design decisions could be particular choices for how you implemented some part of an algorithm or perhaps a decision regarding which of two external packages to use in your project.

-We decided to use easyOCR, an open-source text recognition software, instead of building one from scratch.
-This gave us the opportunity to delve more into the real-world application and integration of a computer vision algorithm with ROS2 as our architecture, as opposed to the logic of the algorithm itself.
+We decided to use EasyOCR, an open-source text recognition software, instead of building one from scratch.
+This gave us the opportunity to delve more into the real-world application and integration of an existing computer vision algorithm with ROS2 as our architecture, as opposed to the logic of the algorithm itself.
 We focused on learning how to use an existing package with ROS2 threads, and this also allowed us to use the OpenCV pipeline on our robot.

-##Challenges
-What if any challenges did you face along the way?
-So.
-Many.
-Bugs.

-We had never used the EasyOCR package before, and backtracking the data types through error debugging
+## Challenges
 The main challenges we encountered during this project included dealing with random bugs, mostly unrelated to the actual algorithm we were trying to use.
 These made up the largest time sinks throughout the project.
 The bugs were related to discrepancies in software versions, accidental duplicate installations of OpenCV, and other seemingly minor things that set us back several hours.
+This did teach us that sometimes trying to integrate different software packages can be the hardest part of a project.

 It also took us a lot of time to work through understanding the data types and formats being used and returned by the EasyOCR package.

-##Improvements
-What would you do to improve your project if you had more time?
+We had never used the EasyOCR package before, and documentation on the expected args and returns of the main package features was limited.
+We spent significant time debugging by checking which data types were passed from function to function.
+For future reference, the NeatOCR reader.readtext() function outputs data as a list-of-lists.

+## Improvements
-Given more time, we would have liked to enable the ability to follow more complex instructions, such as “take the next left”, or “stop at the far wall”, so that we could have had the Neato actually drive through the MAC.
+Given more time, we would like to enable the ability to follow more complex instructions, such as “take the next left”, or “stop at the far wall”, so that the Neato can actually drive through the MAC.
 This would require using LiDAR scan data from the Neato.
-Using the LiDAR data, we would need to write code for localizing/mapping the surroundings of the Neato, and for recognition of certain landmarks (What is a corner?
-What would be considered “the far wall”?) in order to realize this as an algorithm.
+Using the LiDAR data, we would need to write code for localizing/mapping the surroundings of the Neato, and for recognition of certain landmarks.
+We would algorithmically answer questions like, "What is a corner?", or "What location is the instruction 'go to the far wall' referring to?" before the Neato could drive through the relatively complex environment of the MAC.

-In addition, to account for environments that are noisy with existing signs (posters, road signs etc.), it could have been helpful to use an image filtering algorithm to identify relevant text.
-One way to do this is to print signs in a specific color (i.e. green), and use color filtering to filter out any colors other than that color before using the EasyOCR algorithm to look for text.
+In addition, to account for environments that are noisy with existing signs (posters, road signs etc.), it could be helpful to use an image filtering algorithm to identify relevant text.
+One way to do this is to print signs in a specific color (i.e. green), and use color filtering to filter out any other colors before using the EasyOCR algorithm to look for text.

-Lessons
+## Lessons
-Did you learn any interesting lessons for future robotic programming projects?
-These could relate to working on robotics projects in teams, working on more open-ended (and longer term) problems, or any other relevant topic.

-For robotic programming projects, we found it to be effective to work on a problem slowly but steadily, in small chunks.
+Throughout our development process, we found it to be effective to work on a problem slowly but steadily, in small chunks.
 This is in reference to both time and complexity.
-A large problem can be made manageable by breaking it into small chunks and building it up slowly.
-A daunting project can be finished through a series of hour or two-hour long focused sessions.
+A large problem can be made manageable by breaking it into smaller, simpler chunks and building it up slowly.
+A dauntingly long project can be finished through a series of focused hour or two-hour long sessions.

 We also discovered how useful it is to reuse existing algorithms and packages.
-This project gave us the experience of identifying what we needed for our algorithm, looking for a compatible existing package, and implementing that for our own use.
+This project gave us the experience of identifying what we needed for our algorithm, looking for a compatible existing package, and implementing it for our own use.
 This is a skill that is very relevant to most robotics programming projects, and will be useful to us in the future.

-Directly related to character recognition, we learned that latency scales linearly depending on the amount of text.
-This has implications on its use in different applications - for example, for character recognition used on road signs in self-driving cars, the algorithm must function fast enough for a car to react in real time.
+Directly related to optical character recognition, we learned that latency of OCR generally scales linearly depending on the amount of text.
+This has implications on its use in different applications - for example, in the case of character recognition used on road signs in self-driving cars, the algorithm must function fast enough for a car to react in real time while traveling at 10~60 mph.

 ## Install Instructions
 ### Install EasyOCR